circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 One approach is to run jobs within your build's jobs by using the circleci CLI to run local builds using `circleci local execute` on a machine executor within your builds.
 This allows you to print the build output to `stdout` so you can make assertions about it.
 This approach can be limiting, however, because local builds do not support workflows and have other caveats.
 This is also powerful if you need to test the actual running output of a build using your orb elements.

-For an example of using this technique see the [Artifactory Orb](https://github.com/CircleCI-Public/artifactory-orb) page in CircleCI's public GitHub page.
+For an example of using this technique see the [Artifactory Orb](https://github.com/CircleCI-Public/artifactory-orb) page in the CircleCI public GitHub page.

 The other main approach to runtime testing is to make the orb entities available to your job's configuration directly.